Advance Blood Draw

 This patient care service supports our current patients with immediate but non-life threatening symptoms during the day and when our clinics are closed.
 Please know that this is not a walk-in clinic and does require a referral from your Roswell Park physician or the physician-on-call.
 If you are experiencing non-life threatening symptoms, you should call your Roswell Park clinic.
 If your clinic is closed, call Roswell Park at 716-845-2300.

 *Note that if you are experiencing non-life threatening symptoms after the ATC closes, you should still call us at 716-845-2300.
 There is always a physician on call to help you.

 Patients who do not speak English, or who would prefer to speak a language other than English, have easy access to interpreters.
 Roswell Park contracts with the Language Line, a phone service that provides professional interpretation by certified medical interpreters in more than 170 languages, 24 hours a day.

-Good nutrition is especially important while your child is receiving cancer care.
-During treatment, adequate intake of calories, protein, vitamins and minerals will help your child to be strong, maintain his or her weight, and promote the healing process.
-Before and after treatment, a healthy diet based on moderation, variety and balance will help to promote a good immune system, give your child energy, and enhance your child's overall health.
-Our Nutrition and Food Service team is dedicated to providing nourishing meals and nutrition care to promote quality of life throughout the spectrum of your child's cancer care experience.
+Good nutrition is especially important while you are receiving cancer care.
+During your treatment, adequate intake of calories, protein, vitamins and minerals will help you to be strong, maintain your weight, and promote the healing process.
+Before and after your treatment, a healthy diet based on moderation, variety and balance will help to promote a good immune system, give you energy, and enhance your overall health.
+Our Nutrition and Food Service team is dedicated to providing nourishing meals and nutrition care to promote quality of life throughout the spectrum of your cancer care experience.

 Patient Advisory Council